-Figure 6.
-Force measurement system used for Trial 4 at the Värö mill.
+6. Force measurement system used for Trial 4 at the Värö mill.

 A "blind" procedure was used to align the probe target with the sootblower nozzle.
 During alignment, the probe was inserted horizontally into the boiler in 30 mm increments.
-At each increment, the impact of the jet on the probe was recorded.
-If the target plate was located directly opposite the nozzle position at the instant of impingement, only one high amplitude impact would register (Figure 7a).
-If the target plate was located between two sequential positions of the nozzle, then two impacts of comparable strength would register (Figure 7b).
-The probe target position that yielded a single, high amplitude signal was considered to be the best alignment between sootblower nozzle and probe, and was subsequently used to measure the jet strength.
+The impact of the jet on the probe was recorded at each increment.
+When the target plate was located directly opposite the nozzle position at the instant of impingement, only one high amplitude impact would register (Fig. 7a).
+When the target plate was located between two sequential positions of the nozzle, two impacts of comparable strength would register (Fig. 7b).
+When the probe target position yielded a single, high amplitude signal, this was considered to be the best alignment between sootblower nozzle and probe.
+This position was subsequently used to measure the jet strength.

-Figure 7.
-Probe alignment in Trial 4. a) Good alignment resulted in a single high intensity peak; b) poor alignment resulted in two smaller peaks caused by subsequent impacts.
+7. Probe alignment in Trial 4. a) Good alignment resulted in a single high intensity peak; b) poor alignment resulted in two smaller peaks caused by subsequent impacts.